Kimberly Gwen Polman

-Kimberly Gwen Polman (born 1972) is a dual Canadian-U.S. citizen, who travelled to Daesh occupied territory in 2015, and married an Islamic militant she had befriended online.
+Kimberly Gwen Polman (born September 29, 1972) is a dual Canadian-U.S. citizen, who travelled to ISIS occupied territory in 2015, and married an ISIS militant she had befriended online.
 In 2019, after she surrendered to forces allied to the United States, Polman told reporters she deeply regretted her actions.

+Polman was repatriated to British Columbia, Canada in October 2022 and was placed on a series of bail conditions.
+She has been subject under a terrorism peace bond since 7 November 2023.

 Early life

 Born September 29, 1972.
-Polman's mother is American, and her father Canadian.
+Polman's mother is American, and her father is Canadian.
 She was raised as a Reformed Mennonite, but later converted to Islam.

 In 2011, the Soroptimist International issued her a Women's Opportunity Award.
 Her citation said she was working on a diploma in Legal Administration, and planned to work as a children's advocate.

 Time in Syria

 Polman had taken an interest in nursing, and her online penpal, who said his name was Abu Aymen, told her that her nursing skills were needed in the caliphate.
 The two later married.

 In early 2015, Polman travelled from Vancouver to Istanbul on her US passport.
 She told her family that she was going to Austria for two weeks.

-Polman says she had grown disenchanted with Daesh by 2016, and tried to escape.
+Polman says she had grown disenchanted with ISIS by 2016, and tried to escape.
 She says she was captured, and imprisoned, in Raqqa, where she endured brutal interrogation and rape.

 Polman was held in the al-Hawl refugee camp in Syria, where she was held with New Jersey-born Hoda Muthana.
 Polman left three adult children in Canada when she travelled to Istanbul.
 Polman's siblings told The New York Times that she had a hard life, and that they had been unable to help her.
 Howard Eisenberg, an immigration lawyer in Polman's home town, told local reporters for CHCH-TV that he anticipates her struggle to return to Hamilton to be a long one.
-Polman was arrested by Canadian authorities upon her arrival in Montreal Canada from Syria on October 26th under Section 810 of the Canadian Criminal Code.
+Polman was arrested by Canadian authorities upon her arrival in Montreal Canada from Syria on October 26 under Section 810 of the Canadian Criminal Code.
 Her lawyer said authorities are seeking a peace bond.

 Ian Austen, one of The New York Times's Canadian correspondents wrote about Polman, after discussing her with Rukmini Callimachi, The New York Times's reporter who first found her, in the refugee camp in Syria.
 He wrote that Callimachi speculated that she first identified herself as a Canadian to her American captors because she would be treated more leniently, as a Canadian, only to realize that Canadians were "in limbo".
-Callamachi speculated that Polman started to identify as an American when she realized that while Americans might face prosecution upon repatriation, at least they were being repatriated.
+Callimachi speculated that Polman started to identify as an American when she realized that while Americans might face prosecution upon repatriation, at least they were being repatriated.